karenemcgee/AdvancedExcel_KickstartMyChart/README.md

   * Created a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.

   * Created a pivot chart line graph that visualized this new table.

-* Created a report in Microsoft Word to answer the following questions.

-1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
-2. What are some limitations of this dataset?
-3. What are some other possible tables and/or graphs that we could create?

-## Bonus

-* Create a new sheet with 8 columns:
+  * Created a new sheet with 8 columns:
     * `Goal`
     * `Number Successful`
     * `Number Failed`
     * `Number Canceled`
     * `Total Projects`
     * `Percentage Successful`
     * `Percentage Failed`
     * `Percentage Canceled`

-* In the `Goal` column, create 12 rows with the following headers:
+  * In the `Goal` column, created 12 rows with the following headers:
     * Less than 1000
     * 1000 to 4999
     * 5000 to 9999
     * 10000 to 14999
     * 15000 to 19999
     * 20000 to 24999
     * 25000 to 29999
     * 30000 to 34999
     * 35000 to 39999
     * 40000 to 44999
     * 45000 to 49999
     * Greater than or equal to 50000

-* Using the `COUNTIFS()` formula, count how many successful, failed, and canceled projects were created with goals within the ranges listed above.
-Populate the `Number Successful`, `Number Failed`, and `Number Canceled` columns with this data.
+  * Using the `COUNTIFS()` formula, counted how many successful, failed, and canceled projects were created with goals within the ranges listed above.
+Populated the `Number Successful`, `Number Failed`, and `Number Canceled` columns with this data.

-* Add up each of the values in the `Number Successful`, `Number Failed`, and `Number Canceled` columns to populate the `Total Projects` column.
-Then, using a mathematical formula, find the percentage of projects that were successful, failed, or canceled per goal range.
+  * Added up each of the values in the `Number Successful`, `Number Failed`, and `Number Canceled` columns to populate the `Total Projects` column.
+Then, using a mathematical formula, found the percentage of projects that were successful, failed, or canceled per goal range.

-* Create a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.
+  * Created a line chart that graphed the relationship between a goal's amount and its chances at success, failure, or cancellation.

+## Analysis

+1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+   1. Theater projects are by far the most common type of project as well as the most successful as a parent category.
+   2. Web projects are the most canceled type of project in the Technology parent category.
+   3. Projects whose goals are less than $1,000 are the most successful.

+2. What are some limitations of this dataset?
+   1. The data does not tell us why the projects were unsuccessful other than providing correlations with some concrete categories (ie dollar amounts, dates, etc).
+   2. It does not include much demographic data about donors and projects other than the country from which the project originated.
+   3. It does not go into whether or not projects were fulfilled.
+   4. It does not provide data on whether or not this was the project creator’s first project and, if it wasn’t their first project, whether or not previous projects were successful.

+3. What are some other possible tables and/or graphs that we could create?
+   1. Total amount pledged by category and sub-category
+   2. State of project based on whether or not the project was in the spotlight
+   3. Average donation based on which country the project was created from

 - - -